Luni, Italy: Middle Ages

-It was repeatedly sacked by sea pirates, Saracens in 849 and Vikings who settled in 860.
+It was repeatedly sacked by sea pirates, Saracens in 849, and Vikings who settled there in 860.
 Luna is supposed to have been mistakenly sacked by the Viking leader Björn Järnsida, who thought it was Rome.
 He tricked his way in by pretending to be a dying Christian convert.
-The 9th-century Bishop Saint Ceccardo, believed to have been martyred by the Vikings, is celebrated on June 16.
+The 9th century Bishop Saint Ceccardo, believed to have been martyred by the Vikings, is celebrated on 16 June.

 In the mid-10th century it experienced the last period of splendour under count Oberto I, who was lord of the whole Ligurian Mark, and momentarily repulsed the pirate threat.
 However, in the 990s the situation worsened again, and the episcopal see was moved, first to Carrara then, definitively, to Sarzana in 1207 (or 1204).
-In 1015 Luna was conquered by the Andalusian emir of Denia, Mujāhid, with his Sardinian ships: when Pisa and Genoa beat back his forces, Luni was left destroyed.
+In 1015 Luna was conquered by the Andalusian emir of Denia, Mujāhid, with his Sardinian ships: When Pisa and Genoa beat back his forces, Luni was left destroyed.
 The spreading of malaria in the area and the silting up of the port contributed to the steep decline of Luni.
 In 1058 the whole population moved to Sarzana, while other refugees founded Ortonovo and Nicola.
-The title of bishop and count of Luni remained in use for various centuries, but Petrarch noted Luni as "once famous and powerful and now only a naked and useless name".
+The title of bishop and count of Luni remained in use for various centuries, but Petrarch noted Luni as "once famous and powerful, and now only a naked and useless name".

 It was only in 1442 that the highly visible remains were identified with Luni and the Gulf of La Spezia recognized as its harbour.
 The depredation of the Roman ruins of Luni aroused the concern of the local Cardinal Filippo Calandrini, who urged the Humanist pope Pius II to issue a brief (7 April 1461) forbidding any further dilapidations.
-It was of little practical use: when the Palazzo del Commune of Sarzana was constructed in 1471 dressed stone from Luni supplied a considerable part of the building material.
+It was of little practical use: When the Palazzo del Commune of Sarzana was constructed in 1471 dressed stone from Luni supplied a considerable part of the building material.
 In 1510 the city council of Sarzana made a gift to the French governor at Genoa of a marble triton found at Luni.

 Archaeological excavations

 Luni was excavated in the 1970s and many of the material brought to light is now housed in the adjacent museum (44.064°N 10.017°E).
 Archeological evidence suggests that the Roman forum had been abandoned as a public space by the end of the sixth century CE, its buildings fell to ruin or were demolished and decorative marbles removed.
 Remains of small wooden houses were found in the space previously occupied by the forum.

 A theatre and an amphitheatre may still be distinguished on the site.
 No Etruscan remains have come to light.
-Cuntz's investigations (Jahreshefte des Osterr.
-Arch.
-Instituts, 1904, 46) seem to lead to the conclusion that an ancient road crossed the Apennines from it, following the line of the modern road (more or less that of the modern railway from Sarzana to Parma), and dividing near Pontremoli, one branch going to Borgotaro, Veleia and Placentia, and the other over the Cisa pass to Forum Novum (Fornovo) and Parma.
+Cuntz's investigations seem to lead to the conclusion that an ancient road crossed the Apennines from it, following the line of the modern road (more or less that of the modern railway from Sarzana to Parma), and dividing near Pontremoli, one branch going to Borgotaro, Veleia and Placentia, and the other over the Cisa pass to Forum Novum (Fornovo) and Parma.